microsoft/pxt-arcade/docs/examples/particle-effects-demo.md

 # Particle Effects Demo

 This demonstrates how to generate more complex particle effects.
 The ``particles`` animations in TypeScript are extended to create new effects.
 The some of the effects created are spinning pinwheels, floating bubbles, and falling stars.
 Pressing button **A** will add an effect to the display.
-The effects are combined and displayed together by running them in parallel.
+The effects are combined and displayed together.
 Pressing button **B** will remove one of the effects currently shown.

 ```typescript
 interface ParticleDemonstration {